 Whereas sockeye consume a diet heavy in the zooplankton that give it its vibrant hue — a color that indicates high levels of the antioxidant astaxanthin — coho eat higher up on the food chain once they hit the seas, feeding on small fish, squid, and even other salmon juveniles.
 One analysis found that sockeye contain about twice as much astaxanthin as coho, with approximately 14 mg/kg to 7 mg/kg, respectively.

-Coho is a slightly leaner variety of salmon than sockeye and king.
-Keep this in mind when you’re cooking up a meal, because wild salmon is already much lower in fat than farmed salmon — and the last thing you want to do is overcook your wild coho (or any of the wild salmon species) fillets.
+Coho salmon has 5.9 grams of total fat per serving and 1.3 grams of Omega-3 fatty acids, making it a slightly leaner variety compared to sockeye salmon and king salmon (aka chinook salmon).
+Generally, wild salmon is already much lower in fat than farmed salmon — and the last thing you want to do is overcook your wild coho (or any of the wild salmon species) fillets.

 Pro-tip: Because it has less fat, when smoking coho to make into lox or salmon jerky, use a cold-smoker rather than a hot-smoker to keep things from drying out.